Marion Wells with Mussel

 National Environmental Protection Act (NEPA) Documentation

-With staff expertise in all NEPA impact areas, plus a deep understanding of the Council on Environmental Quality (CEQ) requirements, CMT has a long history of providing environmental protection documentation for projects.
-Our experience ranges from categorical exclusions for local sanitary sewer extensions to the environmental impact statement for the O’Hare International Airport Modernization Program.
-We have led the completion of hundreds of categorical exclusions, environmental assessments, and environmental impact statements under lead federal agencies such as FAA, FHWA, FRA, HUD, and NPS and under programs such as BUILD, HOME, and CDBG, to name a few.
+With staff expertise in all National Environmental Policy Act (NEPA) impact areas, plus a deep understanding of the Council on Environmental Quality (CEQ) requirements, CMT has a long history of providing environmental protection documentation for projects.
+Our experience ranges from categorical exclusions for local roadway improvements to the environmental impact statement for the O’Hare International Airport Modernization Program.
+We have led the completion of hundreds of categorical exclusions, environmental assessments, and environmental impact statements under lead federal agencies such as Federal Aviation Administration (FAA), Federal Highway Administration (FHWA), Federal Railroad Administration (FRA), Housing and Urban Development (HUD), and the National Park Service (NPS), and under programs such as BUILD, HOME, and CDBG, to name a few.

 Natural Resource Management

-CMT’s environmental and aviation staff possess a long and successful history of addressing noise problems, including developing practical, cost-effective, and proven strategies to minimize impacts to both the human and natural environments.
-These services include 14 CFR Part 150 Studies, Architectural Acoustics and Residential Sound Insulation, Expert Witness Testimony, NEPA and CEQA Documentation, Noise Reduction and Mitigation Measures, Noise Monitoring, Noise Modeling, Noise and Vibrational Assessments, Policy and Procedures Development, Regulatory Compliance, and more.
+CMT’s environmental staff possess a long and successful history of addressing noise problems, including developing practical, cost-effective, and proven strategies to minimize impacts to both the human and natural environments.
+These services include 23 CFR 772 and 14 CFR Part 150 studies, architectural acoustics and residential sound insulation, expert witness testimony, NEPA and CEQA documentation, noise reduction and mitigation measures, noise monitoring, noise modeling, noise and vibrational assessments, policy and procedures development, regulatory compliance, and more.
 The noise specialists at CMT bring industry-leading experience at the largest airports in the nation including Kennedy, LaGuardia, Los Angeles, Seattle, Orlando, and Miami International Airports.

 Public Involvement/Socioeconomic Effects Analysis